top of page

 Unfiltered: A sharp pain pierced her chest as she struggled to catch her breath.

-Filtered: He realized that he had left his keys on the kitchen counter when he closed the door.
+Filtered: He realized that he had left his keys in the ignition when he closed the door.

 Show, don't tell: This writing adage holds true when it comes to filtering.
-Instead of telling our readers what our characters perceive or feel, use descriptive language to show them.
+Instead of telling readers what the characters perceive or feel, use descriptive language to show them.
 This will create a more vivid and engaging reading experience.

 Use active language: Replacing passive language with active language can help eliminate filtering.
-For example, rather than saying "the sound of laughter was heard," try "laughter filled the room."
+For example, rather than saying "the sound of laughter was heard," or even "she heard laughter" try to make the laughter the active part of the sentence: "laughter filled the room."

-Keep the focus on the action: Make sure that the events of the story are the primary focus, not the characters' perception of them.
+Keep the focus on the action: Make sure that the events of the story are the primary focus, not the characters' perception of the events.
 This will help readers feel more immersed in the narrative.

-Filtering can create a barrier between our readers and the action in our stories, ultimately detracting from the overall reading experience.
-But by recognizing and removing filter words and phrases, we can create more immersive narratives that allow our readers to fully engage with our characters and events.
+The barrier created by filtering ultimately detracts from the overall reading experience.
+And it's very easy to fix.
+And by recognizing and removing filter words and phrases, we create more immersive narratives that allows readers to fully engage with the characters and events.
 This not only enhances the emotional impact of the story but also leads to more memorable and satisfying reading experiences.

-Practice and awareness are key in mastering the art of eliminating filtering from our writing.
-To help you do that, I've created a handy word macro to highlight your filtering issues:
+Practice and awareness are key in mastering the art of eliminating filtering from prose.
+To help you do that, I've created a handy-dandy MS Word macro to highlight your filtering issues:

 Sub JITWFilterErasurer()